gkaf89/NCC-Trainings/docs/organization/instructions_for_educators.md

 During the event, you will be using the MeluXina HPC machine.
 Once you confirm the date for the event, we can request your account on MeluXina for training material preparation.
 Regarding participants, access to MeluXina will be granted before the event.

-Furthermore the following steps would summerize the steps for instructors.
+Furthermore the following steps would summarize the steps for instructors.

 1. **Course Proposal:**

-   Once you have gathered sufficient materials and formulated a planned timeline, submit the course title to [Leane BIONDINO](mailto:leane.biondino@uni.lu).
+   Once you have gathered sufficient materials and formulated a planned timeline, submit the course title to [Samir EL-AMRANY](mailto:samir.el-amrany@uni.lu).

 2. **Announcement:**